 Some curiosities of Andalusian Spanish you may spot when learning Spanish in Andalusia

-There will be institutional events in the main city of Andalusia, we’ll have molletes with oil and salt for breakfast, and there’ll also be those who decorate their balconies with geraniums and flags.
-But today we’d like to take this opportunity to share, from a native Spanish teacher, with Spanish students all over the world some curiosities of the Andalusian dialect, which are authentic and genuine, and something you may not come across in Spanish courses.
+There is no better place to learn Spanish than Andalusia!
+And now that the ‘Día de Andalucía’ on 28 February is getting closer (there will be institutional events in the main cities of Andalusia, we’ll have molletes with oil and salt for breakfast, and there’ll also be those who decorate their balconies with geraniums and flags) we’d like to share with Spanish students all over the world some curiosities of the pronunciation and lexicon of the Andalusian dialect, which are authentic and genuine, and something you may not come across in Spanish courses.
 If you’re learning Spanish in Andalusia, they’re sure to have given you a headache on more than one occasion!

 - Seseo (meaning to pronounce /s/ with the /θ/ sound) is not a unique feature of Andalusian Spanish.
 It can also be found in the Canary Islands, Valencia and even Galicia (also of course in all Latin American countries).
 It’s said that it originated in Seville between the 16th and 17th centuries.
 Whilst in Castile the phonemes of Castilian Spanish, /s/ /z/ /ts/ and /dz/ were reorganised and reduced to two sounds (/θ/ and /s/), in Andalusia the same phonemes became only one: /s/.
 It is said that ceceo developed among the poorest population as they were trying to imitate the seseo characteristic.
 Instead an even bigger “phonetic error” was made.
 That’s why ceceo has long been stigmatised!